madetech/data-tech-reviews/articles/prefect/prefect.md

 - Little additional effort in writing code using the framework
 - WebUI for pipeline monitoring, logging and alerting
 - Is script based and integrates well with version control services (Github, Gitlab, etc)
-- Having a good amount of ex-airflow developers in the community, it addresses several areas where Airflow is either showing its age or areas commonly the framework or concepts add extra hassle to get things done.
+- Having a good amount of ex-airflow developers in the community, it addresses several areas where Airflow is either showing its age or where commonly the framework or concepts add extra hassle to get things done.
 NoteL a interesting blog about this can be found here: https://medium.com/the-prefect-blog/why-not-airflow-4cfa423299c4

 What were the main drives that led to Prefect version 2:
 - some of the concepts were reviewed to make the tool more intuitive